The Alchemical Integral Transform revisited: Acknowledgements

 \section{Acknowledgements}

-We acknowledge discussions with K.~Burke, F.~Bley and D.~Khan.
+We acknowledge discussions with Dirk Andrae, Kieron Burke, Florian Bley and Danish Khan.
 O.A.v.L. has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 772834).
 This research was undertaken thanks in part to funding provided to the University of Toronto's Acceleration Consortium from the Canada First Research Excellence Fund, grant number: CFREF-2022-00042.
 O.A.v.L. has received support as the Ed Clark Chair of Advanced Materials and as a Canada CIFAR AI Chair.